How much does your course cost?

 How much time do I get to study with your course?

-2. Get a full refund by sending us your Official Examination Results via regular mail within 30 days of taking the exam.
+To request a refund, just send us your original USPTO Official Examination Results Letter via regular mail within 30 days of your enrollment expiration date, and we'll mail you a check for $495, no questions asked.
 Please send the letter to:

 Refund Request